ImperialCollegeLondon/ReCoDE-Hamiltonian-Systems-Jax/docs/06-Defining-your-own-Hamiltonian-system.md

 ## 4 (optional).
 Define plotting function

 Optionally, we can also create code that plots trajectories `self.plot_trajectory(self, trajectory, t_span, ax)` and phase space `self.plot_H(self, ax)`.
 Here, `ax` is a Matplotlib <a href="https://matplotlib.org/stable/api/axes_api.html">Axes</a> object.

+If you chose to implement the example of a body free-falling in the gravitational field, you could plot the vertical position of the body over time, or the speed of the bdy over time (remember speed can be defined in terms of momentum as $v = \frac{p}{m}$).

 ## 5. Run the Code
 To run the code, you could import the class into a Jupyter notebook or Python script and create an instance of the class.
 Then, you can call the methods to perform the simulation and plot the result.
 For example: